evolution-project/block_explorer/README.md

     }
 ```

-1. `"api"` The address of your zano node.
+1. `"api"` The address of your evox node.
 2. `"frontEnd_api"` The address of the angular uses for CORS. seems to not like 127.0.0.1
 3. `"server_port"` Port of backend API used by angular to obtain data.
 4. `"auditable_wallet"` FDQN of your auditable wallet running as a service.